horoeka-2021/thunder-talks/README.md

 Here are some prompts for areas to explore.
 These are _not_ intended to be a restrictive/exhaustive list!
 Perhaps while searching for more on these topics, you'll uncover something else that excites you.

-*Note: Topics in bold are particularly useful from a career perspective.*

 - Swift
 - Firebase
 - PHP